chlubba/PyPNS/README.md

 Documentation
 =============

-To generate the html documentation, issue from the PyPN source code directory:
+To generate the html documentation, issue from the PNPy source code directory:
 ::

-    sphinx-build -b html /path/to/PyPN/documentation/sources path/to/dest
+    sphinx-build -b html /path/to/PNPy/documentation/sources path/to/dest

 The main html file is now in path/to/dest/index.html